illacloud/illa-design/packages/tree-select/README.md

 # TreeSelect

-It is a selector which displays options in a tree
+It is a selector which displays options in a tree.

 ## Installation